HWTeng-Teaching/202502-Statistics-II/112705064_Li-Chen/HW0512/C15S04Q11NNNN.md

 6. Because $T=6.5 > 4$, $H_0$ is not rejected, which means that the data provide no sufficient evidence to indicate a difference in the monthly breakdown rates for the two machines.

 ### (b)
+The machines might be operated under different workloads or by different operators, leading to inconsistent stress and wear.
+Additionally, environmental conditions such as temperature or humidity might affect their performance differently each month.